Management of Equipment in an ISO/IEC 17025:2017 Accredited Laboratory

 The selection of a laboratory instrument is a key phase in the lifecycle management of laboratory equipment.
 Clause 6.4.4 requires that equipment conforms to specified requirements.
-Without those requirements being clearly defined it is not possible to determine if the equipment is suitable for purpose.
+Without those requirements being clearly defined, it is impossible to determine if the equipment is suitable for its purpose.
 Errors in the selection process can result in an instrument that is deficient in some functionality which can present enormous technical, compliance and business issues.
-It is therefore critical to invest sufficient resources into the selection process and create at set of requirements that truly meet the laboratory’s needs.
+Therefore, it is critical to invest sufficient resources into the selection process and create a set of requirements that truly meet the laboratory’s needs.

 The purpose of the selection phase is to:

-Instrument selection is best developed by a multi-disciplinary team comprising of several laboratory personnel and expertise, as applicable, from information technology, engineering, validation, and quality assurance.
+Instrument specifications arebest developed by a multi-disciplinary team comprising several laboratory personnel and expertise, as applicable, from information technology, engineering, validation, and quality assurance.
 Outside consultants can also be involved, if needed to ensure that all required specifications are included.
 The outputs from the selection phase are:

-3. Operational requirements define what the equipment must be able to do, and the limits it must be able achieve, to fulfil its intended purpose.
-These will often define the accuracy and/or uncertainty that may be achieved by the equipment and may be set by industry guidelines or national and international standards.
-These requirements will be used when installing, calibrating, and maintaining the equipment to determine that the equipment is suitable for purpose.
-When consider such operational requirements it is necessary to
+3. Operational requirements define what the equipment must be able to do and the limits it must be able to achieve, to fulfil its intended purpose.
+These will often define the accuracy and/or uncertainty that may be achieved by the equipment and maybe set by industry guidelines or national and international standards.
+These requirements will be used when installing, calibrating, and maintaining the equipment to determine that the equipment is suitable for its purpose.
+When considering such operational requirements, it is necessary to

 i.
-Consider the requirements of the user of the results will need to meet their requirements.
+Consider the customer’s requirements as the measurement obtained using the equipment will need to meet their requirements.

 iii.
 Not set the limit so broad as to be meaningless

-3. Vendor can help with instrument installation, qualification, trouble shooting, maintenance and repair in a timely manner
+iii.
+Vendor can help with instrument installation, calibration, troubleshooting, maintenance and repair in a timely manner

 The extent of vendor qualification will vary depending on several factors, such as